 OK, well, lying is wrong.
 And insurance fraud is, you know, a thing, so it’s always in your best interest to stay honest.
 Having said that, renters insurance actually covers your stuff when it’s not in your apartment.
 Say, your tablet is stolen from your car or while you’re on vacation.
 It also covers items socked away in a storage unit ... up to your coverage limits, of course.

 Got some other coverage questions you’ve been meaning to ask for a friend?
-You could find a few answers in our roundup of 20 questions you’re too embarrassed to ask about life insurance.
+You could find a few answers to life insurance questions in our roundup of 20 questions you’re too embarrassed to ask about life insurance.

 Image: Hemera Technologies